 The valuation of the Fund has been undertaken using the projected unit method under which the salary increase for each member is assumed to increase until they leave active service by death, retirement or withdrawal from service.
-The principal assumptions were:

 Financial assumptions

 A summary of the main financial assumptions adopted for the valuation of members' benefits are shown below.